-Ranzuki, A shibuya street magazine that was discontinued in 2016, is back on YouTube.
-An exclusive model has also been announced.
+Ranzuki, a Shibuya street magazine that was discontinued in 2016, is back on YouTube !
+Exclusive models and popular tiktokers have also been announced.

-On April 3, the company launched its Ranzuki Asia YouTube channel, which will provide content centered on trendy Korean culture.
-The operation will be operated by R, a new company created to spread new trends focused on the Ranzuki project.
+On April 3, the company launched its Ranzuki Asia YouTube channel, which provide contents centered on trendy Korean culture.
+The channel will be operated by R, a new company created to spread new trends focused on the Ranzuki project.

 ‘Ranzuki’ relaunched on YouTube

-Ranzuki magazine, which had gained great popularity among teenage girls, changed its path and started to YouTube.
-“Instead of using the popular teen TikToker as exclusive models, we’re going to launch a YouTube channel to become a new source of trends in teen culture.”
+Ranzuki magazine, which had gained great popularity among teenage girls, changed its path and went to YouTube: “Instead of using the popular teen TikToker as exclusive models, we’re going to launch a YouTube channel to become a new source of trends in teen culture.”

 “The concept is youth, Japanese teenagers who are inspired by Korean culture.
 Based on the trend of Korean culture, we will be broadcasting life-size content that teenage viewers can enjoy.”

-Fashion and makeup plans such as “school makeup that the teacher will not forbid” “TikTok popular ranking chosen by the ranzuki model”, “Chest kyun keyword you definitely want to know if you get a Korean boyfriend”, such as variety planning and dokkiri plan, we plan the content of youth.
+Fashion and makeup videos such as “school makeup that the teacher will not forbid”, “TikTok popular ranking chosen by the Ranzuki models” or “Keywords you definitely want to know if you get a Korean boyfriend” are planned and will be uploaded.

 The new “Ranzuki” models are not only “cute” but seek to be a unique group.

-Previously the magazine represented the Gyaru style, published monthly in Japan by Bunka-sha Publishing and Co.
-Ranzuki mainly targets women in their teens and shows his preference for dark skin and tower 109 products.
+Previously, the magazine represented the Gyaru style and was published monthly in Japan by Bunka-sha Publishing and Co.
+Ranzuki mainly targeted women in their teens and showed its preference for dark skin and Shibuya109 products.